ie3-institute/simona/docs/readthedocs/models/cts_model.md

 ### Attributes, Units and Remarks

-Attributes and Units are defined at {doc}`PowerSystemDataModel - CTS Model <psdm:models/input/participant/cylindricalstorage>` please have a look.
+Please refer to  {doc}`PowerSystemDataModel - CTS Model <psdm:models/input/participant/cylindricalstorage>` for Attributes and Units used in this Model.

 ### Calculations
 #### Maximal storage capacity